DannyCato/Electret_To_PDM/README.md

 A 1-4 MHz Clock signal should be provided for the FAN Chip to produce PDM data.

 ## Connectors
-to be a board that uses MOLEX SL 70555 series connectors (4 pin for PDM side and 2 pin for Electret side) to attach the microphone and board
+MOLEX SL 70555 series connectors (4 pin for PDM side and 2 pin for Electret side) are used for this board, but switching them out for something else is not difficult

 ## Schematic